Tried-and-Tested Employee Engagement Strategies That Unleash Higher eNPS Scores

 It’s important to communicate the changes as they occur and highlight that they came from employee feedback.
 This lets employees know their voices were heard and that they can have an impact on the business by sharing their suggestions and ideas.

 Our combined efforts in soliciting feedback from our employees, acting on their input, introducing regular “checkups,” and communicating those changes resulted in a significant increase in employee satisfaction.
-Moving eNPS from 45 to 69 is a staggering improvement, and we plan to continue the momentum.
+Moving our net promoter score eNPS from 45 to 69 is a staggering improvement, and we plan to continue the momentum.